SebastienSiva/ITEC_D2L_TOOLS/total_course_assessment/README.md

 * [Windows](https://github.com/SebastienSiva/ITEC_D2L_TOOLS/raw/main/total_course_assessment/dist_zips/Windows_CG_Score.zip)
 * [Mac OS](https://github.com/SebastienSiva/ITEC_D2L_TOOLS/raw/main/total_course_assessment/dist_zips/MacOS_CG_Score.zip)

+Note: There may be several steps to overcome Windows/AntiVirus security.
+You may wish to [Run gui from the command line](#Run gui from the command line)

 ## Files Supported
 The app uses 3 types of files to calculate course goal scores for a D2L section.
 Course goal scores are the percentage of students getting a 70% or better on course goal related assessment.